ThingLabsIo/ThingLabsIo.github.io/pages/visualize-iot-with-powerbi.md

 *  Auto generated table of contents
 {:toc}

-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](/getting-started/) section.
+If you haven't already done so, please follow the instructions in ['Getting Started'][getting-started] section.

 In this lab you will process the data that you are sending into Azure IoT Hub using Azure Stream Analytics so that you can visualize it using Power BI.